sqlectron/sqlectron-term/README.md

 * PostgreSQL
 * MySQL

-Do you wanna support for another SQL database?
+Do you want support for another SQL database?
 Please send a pull request to [sqlectron-core](https://github.com/sqlectron/sqlectron-core).

 ## Install